 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-You'll write a 15,000 word dissertation on an art law topic of your choice, under the supervision of a member of staff from either York Law School or the Department of History of Art.
+You'll write a 15,000 word dissertation (80 credits) on an art law topic of your choice, under the supervision of a member of staff from either York Law School or the Department of History of Art.
 You'll prepare your dissertation proposal during the 'Research Skills and Methods' module.

 There is wide flexibility in choosing your topic and you're encouraged to make the most of the interdisciplinary nature of the course.